Do you want to integrate Slack with your WordPress website or WooCommerce store?

 Each Uncanny Automator recipe has two parts: triggers and actions.

 A trigger is any event that starts the automated workflow, such as someone updating a post on your WordPress website.
 Actions are the tasks the recipe will perform, for example posting a new message to Slack.

 First, you need to set the trigger part of the recipe by choosing an integration.

-Next, you will be asked to select the event that will trigger this recipe.
 Go ahead and choose ‘A user updates a post’ as the trigger event.

-Now that your trigger event is set, the next step is to configure the action.
-Simply click on the Add action button to continue and select Slack as your integration.
+Once you’ve setup the trigger event, the next step is configuring the action.
+Simply click on the ‘Add action’ button to continue.

 Integrating Slack with WooCommerce